 Main roads and improved walkability

-The neighborhood is bordered by Ford Road and Southfield Freeway, two main thoroughfares in the area that make commutes to downtown Detroit a simple feat for residents.
+The neighborhood is bordered by Ford Road and Southfield Freeway, thoroughfares that link to nearby interstates, making commutes to downtown Detroit simple for residents.
 For walking and biking, “You used to never see people on the streets,” Matney says.
 “But now you can see people riding their bikes or walking through the park.”
-The area’s walkability is largely due to Project Greenlight, a public-private-community partnership that combines real-time crime fighting and community policing to help improve public safety.
+Project Greenlight, a public-private-community partnership that combines real-time crime fighting and community policing to help improve public safety, has contributed to improved conditions in the neighborhood.
 Usually just for businesses, the park and garden are “the only community spaces part of Project Greenlight,” Matney says.
 The Detroit Metropolitan Wayne County Airport is only 14 miles to the south for trips outside of the city.
-For medical care, Garden City Hospital is 5 miles to the west and offers services such as senior care, radiology and imaging.
+Garden City Hospital is 5 miles to the west and offers services such as senior care, radiology and imaging.

 Detroit grills and nightlife